pippim/pippim.github.io/programs/iothings.md

 The `picturetog` bash script toggles the Sony TV picture (screen) off and on.
-When the picture is turned off this is also known as "Power Savings Mode On".
+When the picture is turned off this is known as "Power Savings Mode On".
 The reason being that 100 watts of power is saved.
+The sound system and all other TV functions like volume change still work.

 ## 'picturetog' Key Features